 According to Encyclopedia Britannica, personality psychology was born in the 1930:ies when its founding fathers such as Gordon Allport and Henry Murray published their textbooks (Allport, 1937; Murray, 1938).
 The field encountered hard criticism in 1970-1980 when Walter Mischel presented in his highly influential book empirical results according to which person factors were weak predictors of behavior (Mischel, 1968).
 The person-situation debate ended in at least a partial victory for the person viewpoint (Kenrik & Funder, 1988).

-The most important research of the two last decades concerns health and well-being.
-Research using large longitudinal samples have shown that among other things, personality is a stronger predictor of longetivity and mortality than socio-economic status (Roberts et al., 2007).
-A recent prestigious publication by researchers from all over the world urges to pay attention to the social political significance of personality and give up the traditional erroneous notion that personality is unchanging (Bleidorn et al., 2019).
-Psychotherapy has been shown to lead to personality change (DeFruit et al., 2006).
-In addition to maturation, major life events such as marriage, birth of the first child, first job, the death of a family member and unemployment can cause enduring personality changes (Specht et al., 2011).
-The influence of life experiences and genetic factors on personality was studied by combining twin study samples from over 7000 individuals in the age period of 14 to 90 from Croatia, Finland, Germany and UK.
+Two last decades have brought to the fore topics on health and well-being.
+Research with large longitudinal samples have shown that personality may on occasions predict longetivity and mortality better than socio-economic status (Roberts et al., 2007).
+The influence of life experiences and genetic factors on personality was recently studied by combining twin study samples from over 7000 individuals between ages from 14 to 90 from Croatia, Finland, Germany and UK.
 The results showed that the influence of life experiences increased while the influence of hereditary factors decreased with age (Kandler et al., 2021).

 Drawing upon the Encyclopedia of Psychology, American Psychological Association APA defines personality as referring to individual differences in characteristic patterns of thinking, feeling and behaving (APA, 2000).
 The discipline's leading scholars define personality much in line with the previous.
 As is evident, the discipline is characterized by its immense diversity of person factors, individual differences have been sought among nearly all psychological processes.
 In Mayer's words: "personality psychologists have their fingers in everyone else's pie" (Mayer, 1995, 489).

+Personality traits and motives, needs and interests are different perspectives on personality.
+They are not rivalling nor better than the other, instead they complement each other.
 Traits and motives have in meta-analyses shown to predict behavior with roughly equal strength.
-They are complementary perspectives and it is unfortunate that the two big research traditions of personality psychology have lived in their own silos.
-Fruitful integration is exemplified in a longitudinal study with large datasets where the joint use of traits and motives resulted in significant prediction increments to what was achieved with use of only one disposition class (Winter et al., 1998).
-A more serious case of the separate lives of the diverse personality dispositions concerns ways of thinking.
+They provide answers to different questions and are useful for different purposes.
+It is unfortunate that the two big research traditions of personality psychology have lived in their own silos.
+However, fruitful integration is shown in a longitudinal study with large datasets where the joint use of traits and motives resulted in significant prediction increments to what would be achieved with use of only one disposition class (Winter et al., 1998).
+Personality psychology would benefit more from integration of the current relatively established personality factors than seeking for any new factors.

-Personal ways of thinking
+Ways of thinking

 Back to situations